Nefcanto/leetcode/README.md

 # Problems & Solutions

-This is a repository of common algorithmic problems and possible solutions to them.
+This is a repository of common algorithmic problems from [leetcode](https://leetcode.com) and possible solutions to them.